Frequently Asked Question: How Can I Help My Itchy Dog?

-Skin problems in dogs are all too common, and it is so difficult to watch our companions suffer.
+Skin problems in dogs are all too common, and it is so difficult to watch our canine companions suffer.
+The best thing you can do is to talk to your veterinarian about your dog's health conditions.
+Meanwhile, here are some suggestions to help you manage your dog's skin issues.

 Use Flea Prevention

-Flea control is a must ALL YEAR LONG for dogs with itchy skin.
+Flea control is a year-round MUST for dogs with itchy skin.
 Even if fleas are not the main cause of the skin issues, just a few flea bites can cause the skin to get out of control.
 There are many flea control products on the market and new ones a coming out all of the time.
 Be aware that flea product efficacy may decrease over time as fleas develop resistance to the products.
+Your vet's office is usually the best source of effective flea products.
+Some over-the-counter products are simply a waste of time and money.

-Topicals may also not last as long as oral flea preventives depending on your dog's environment.
+Some topicals may also not last as long as oral flea preventives depending on your dog's environment.
+Baths and swimming can make topical products wear off faster.

 The bottom line: Different dogs react differently to products, so you may need to try a few and see how it goes.